Apteco/py-apteco/docs/source/reference/topics/cube.rst

         These must be from `table` or from a 'related' table – either an ancestor or descendant.
     :param list measures: Statistics to display in the cube.
+        These must be from `table` or from a 'related' table – either an ancestor or descendant.
         If `measures` is None, the count measure of the cube's resolve table will be used by default.
     :param Clause selection: Base selection to apply to the cube.